Hard Lessons

 Camelot Education now owns 43 schools nationwide, making it one of the country’s largest alternative education providers.
 It has made a growing business out of taking in troubled kids at sharp discounts compared to publicly run schools, allowing districts to slash costs — and, at times, to improve their own metrics by shunting off their lowest-performing students.
 The vast majority of students who come to Camelot are black and Latino.

-Got a tip?
-Go to tips.buzzfeed.com to learn how send your tip securely.
+molly.hensley-clancy@buzzfeed.com, or go to tips.buzzfeed.com to learn how send your tip securely.

 The company has built its business on the “Camelot model,” a rigid system of strict discipline that is based, in part, on juvenile prisons and residential treatment centers.
 Inside all of Camelot’s publicly funded schools, security, order, and behavior modification take precedence over academics.
 A rigid hierarchy pervades student life: Top-ranking kids are assigned to an elite club, dressed in special uniforms and given privileges to oversee their peers — correcting their posture, their attire, their behavior.
 Students are ranked regularly on charts posted throughout the school, where the names of kids who are struggling are highlighted in bright red ink.